w3c/wai-intro-atag/content/social-media.md

   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        When content refreshes too fast, I have problems keeping up-to-date.
+        When content refreshes too fast, I have problems keeping up.
 It is difficult for me to manage new comments.
       </q></span></p>
     </li>
     <li>